Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/annotations/getallannotationsfrompage/_index.md

 ---
-title: Get All Annotations From Page
-linktitle: Get All Annotations From Page
+title: Get All Annotations From Page linktitle:Get All Annotations From Page
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to use Aspose.PDF for .NET to retrieve all annotations from a PDF page with this step-by-step guide.
 type: docs